 Workforce Disability Equality Standard

 The Workforce Disability Equality Standard (WDES) is a set of ten specific measures (metrics) that will enable EPUT to compare the experiences of our Disabled and non-disabled staff.
-This information will then be used to develop a local action plan.
+The report contained in this section is EPUTs first year – our baseline of information on each metric.
+It is associated by an action plan for the next 12 months which will place emphasis on improving the quality of data we hold about our disabled workforce.
 Each year we will report progress and review our priorities against the indicators of disability equality.
+This work is carried out in conjunction with our Mental Health & Disabled Staff Network.

 The WDES is important, because research shows that a motivated, included and valued workforce helps to deliver high quality patient care, increased patient satisfaction and improved patient safety.